 Our top 5 additional marketing tips:

-- Take advantage of the Listing Quality Audit linked to from your Homeowner Center.
+- Take advantage of the Listing Quality Audit in your Homeowner Center.
 It lets you know what might be missing or not optimal on your listing.
 (Read more about Keeping Your Listing Up to Snuff.)

 - Reach out to former guests.
 This “low-lying fruit” has stayed in your home and proven to be a good fit.
 Perhaps entice them to return with a discount if they commit by a certain date.
 And feel free to contact past inquirers, too.
 Even if they didn’t end up booking your home, it must have met their search criteria at some point.